rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 JSon code 19: A status unsubscribe message

-The allowed content is described in Table :num:`table-statusrequest`
+The allowed content is described in Table
+:ref:`Status Request <table-statusrequest>`

 Message exchange between site and supervision system/other equipment - request
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""